SnShyk/Hci_project/phase2.md

 ●	application must have any live coverage option
 ●	runs on any device such as tablets, ios, android

+## persona 3 ##

+### Name: ###
+Kamran
+### Age: ###
+45
+### Job: ###
+Business
+### Hobbies: ###
+cooking
+### Goals ###
+●	A task that need to be complete
+●	A life goal to be reached
+### Frustrations ###
+●	The obstacle that prevent from achieving their goal ●	The product or service that currently not exits

+### Bio ###
+Kamran has his own business he run business on his own he is not use application very much he is simple and want every-thing simple and easy to use he is not aware with technologies too much
+User Review about home control robot application
+Q1.
+Do you know any home controlling robot application?
+A.	No, I don’t know about it

+Q2.
+Are you using any home robot controlling application?
+A.	No not using any application about home controlling application.

+Q3.
+Which type of application you expected?
+A.	Application have all controls which we need to control robots

+Q4.
+Which type of feature you want that application must have?
+A.	Application will install in any phones and use low battery consumption

+Q5.
+Will home robot application be helpful?
+A.	Maybe helpful for lazy peoples

+### Problems ###
+●	Hard GUI
+●	Robot did not cook
+●	Voice command not working
+●	Application crashes
+### Suggestion ###
+●	application have simple interface
+●	robots will help him while he is cooking
+●	robots understand voice command
+●	application runs smoothly
+### Feedback ###
+●	application must use proper formatting
+●	compatibility issues
+●	Application crashes

 ## Scenarios ##